mike182uk/timestring/README.md

 You may need to use `sudo` if you get errors.

-In your node application you need to require the timestirng module:
+In your node application you need to require the timestring module:

 ```js
 var Timestring = require('timestring');
 ```

-Once you have done this, you will beable to use timestring in node, the same way you do in the browser!
+Once you have done this, you will be able to use timestring in your node application, the same way you do in the browser!